Jump in and make a difference with an online B.S. in early childhood education through Northern Vermont University Online.

 Please note that applicants to the early childhood education program must use a program-specific application form.
-Please use the link below to access the ECE application.

 As part of successful completion of the program, you will obtain a B.S. in early childhood education and be recommended for licensure as a birth-to-age-five teacher in the state of Vermont.
-You will also complete and pass a Level 1 Licensure Portfolio, take and pass the PRAXIS Core test, and demonstrate their status as a highly qualified teacher in Vermont for birth to age five.
+You will also complete and pass a Level 1 Licensure Portfolio, take and pass the PRAXIS Core test, and demonstrate your status as a highly qualified teacher in Vermont for birth to age five.